 That's one of the reasons why I'll never buy anything - ever again - from Volkswagen.
 Für the rest uff mein life.
 Ja wohl!

-  In high school, one of my friends used to put Royal Triton in his dad's '56 Chevy stovebolt six.
+In high school, my friend Ray Lukas used to put Royal Triton in his dad's '56 Chevy stovebolt six.
 Kind of like buying a 12 drinks for a nun at a pick-up bar - a waste of good fluid.
 Interestingly, in 1950, Marilyn Monroe appeared in a television commercial for Royal Triton, exclaiming breathlessly: "This is the first car I ever owned.
 I call her Cynthia.
 She's going to have the best care a car ever had.
 Put Royal Triton in Cynthia's little tummy."
 Gas station attendant: "Right, lady."

 Marilyn: "Cynthia will just love that Royal Triton."
 'Cynthia' was an old Hudson convertible.

 Ray recently wrote: "Women, my spouse especially and even my late mother, are incapable of understanding gradual reawakening of a stored vehicle.
 All the women in my life, including both wives, mother, daughters, etc., belong to the 'jump in and drive' school.
 With radio blaring to boot!
 They never listen to the car talking to you."

 I'm with him on the technique of waking up sleeping automobiles.
 I always start my cars before buckling up - that way the engine has time to 'wake-up' before it is stressed.